riadelimemmedov/FoodDeliverySystem-Microservices/README.md

 - **Fault Tolerance**: If one service fails, the others can continue to operate, ensuring the overall system's reliability.
 - **Technology Diversity**: Different services can be implemented using the most appropriate technologies for their specific requirements.

+## Used Technologies

+- **FastAPI**: For creating async and resilience rest api.
+- **Redis**: For managing cache and data consistency and for caching of Orders and Microservice URLs.
+- **Vault**: Managing secret values on docker side container.
+- **Prism CLI**: For mocking the behavior of several of my Microservices.
+- **Docker Desktop**: To manage the external components below.
+- **MongoDB**: Store data durable on key:value format.
+- **RabbitMQ**: Using as a message broker in event driven architecture system.
+- **Https**: Keep the communication between web services encrypted.
+- **API-key**: Authentication for the web service end points.

+## Architectural Patterns and Design Principles

+- **Hexagonal Architecture (Ports and Adapters)**: The system is designed using the Hexagonal Architecture pattern, which separates the core business logic from the infrastructure and external dependencies.
+This allows for better testability and flexibility in adapting to changes.
+- **Dependency Injection**: The project utilizes Dependency Injection to manage the dependencies between the various components and services.
+This promotes modularity, testability, and flexibility in the system.
+- **Repository Design Pattern**: The project uses the Repository design pattern to abstract the data access logic from the business logic.
+This separates the concerns and makes the codebase more maintainable and testable.
+- **Unit of Work**: The Unit of Work pattern is used to manage database transactions and ensure data consistency across multiple operations.
+- **Facade Pattern**: The Facade pattern is employed to provide a simplified interface to the complex underlying systems, making it easier for the clients to interact with the system.

 The overall architecture of the system is depicted in the following diagram: